nerfologist/litetracker/README.md

 - Project: activity that we want to track.
 Can be divided in stories
 - Story: synthetic description of a use case.
 Its complexity can be evaluated in points.
 Also: a concrete or deliverable task
 - Tab: container for stories
-- Velocity: points that can be completed at every time unit.
+- Capacity: total units of work that can be carried out in parallel by the team.

 ## Planned features
-- account creation/auth
+- account creation/auth ✓
-- user can create projects
+- user can create projects ✓
-- projects come with four tabs (story containers): current, backlog, icebox, done
+- projects come with four tabs (story containers): current, backlog, icebox, done ✓
 - user can create stories.
-Stories are created in the icebox tab
+Stories are created in the icebox tab ✓
-- Current tab must contain the current stories at all times
+- Current tab must contain the current stories at all times ✓
-- user can evaluate the complexity of stories from "1: trivial" to "4: very complex"
+- user can evaluate the complexity of stories from "1: trivial" to "4: very complex" ✓
-- user can start, finish deliver, accept or reject stories
+- user can start, finish deliver, accept or reject stories ✓
-- user can set stories' priority (only for stories that have not been started yet)
+- user can set stories' priority (only for stories that have not been started yet) ✓
-- user can set a velocity.
-A default velocity must be assumed
+- user can set a capacity.
+A default capacity must be assumed ✓

 ### Optional features
-- variable time unit length (week, day, month)
 - user can invite other users to collaborate on his project (collaboration)
 - user has an event timeline